TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 * `autoSendReady` {boolean} [true] If true, a REPLAY control message is sent once the client receives a "client connected" control message from the server.

 ### Externally read-only (via .get method)

+It is very rare, if ever, that you will need to manually `get` any of these.
+It is better to use an `onChange` function that fires whenever they change.

 * `ctrlMsg` {Object} Copy of last control msg object received from sever